-- Examples of a proper building-to-controller ground connection is to attach the ground cable to: - To a grounding rod that has been driven into the pit flooring. - The street side of the incoming water main.
-Beware of grounding to a standard water pipe as a coupling may insulate it from proper earth ground. - The controller has 1 or more common ground bus terminal blocks.
+- Examples of a proper building-to-controller ground connection is to attach the ground cable to: - The street side of the incoming water main. - To a grounding rod that has been driven into the pit flooring. - The controller has a common ground bus terminal connection.